LVMH Italian fashion house Loro Piana put under court administration

 The judges of the Milan court found that Loro Piana “negligently facilitated” the exploitation, according to the police statement.

+In a statement, Loro Piana said it had terminated ties with its supplier within 24 hours of discovering the existence of its subcontractors on May 20, and was fully cooperating with authorities.

+“Loro Piana strongly condemns any illegal practices and reaffirms its ongoing commitment to protecting human rights and complying with all applicable regulations throughout its entire supply chain,“ it said.

-The investigation began in May following a complaint from a Chinese worker who claimed he was beaten by his boss after demanding payment of back wages.
+The investigation began in May following a complaint from a Chinese worker who claimed he was beaten by his boss after demanding payment of back wages, police said.

 The police carried out inspections in factories run by Chinese citizens in the area surrounding Milan, finding violations of workplace rules as well as illegally built dormitories and unsanitary conditions.